How I Work as a Relational Trauma Therapist Online

 What it works well for

-The people I work best with are usually carrying something like this.
+The people I work best with are usually carrying something like this:

 What to expect

 I’m not a nod-and-smile therapist.
 I’m warm, direct and I’ll tell you what I notice and what might be needed to heal.
-I think of the therapeutic relationship as a place to experiment with being vulnerable and honest and in return I give you emapthy, respect and honesty.
+I think of the therapeutic relationship as a place to experiment with being vulnerable and honest and in return I give you empathy, respect and honesty.

-Sessions are 50 minutes, weekly, online via Zoom from anywhere in the UK.
+Sessions are £110 for 50 minutes, weekly, online via Zoom from anywhere in the UK.
 We start with an assessment session.
 This isn’t a test, it’s a chance to get to know each other and work out whether we’re a good fit.
 I’ll be honest if I think someone else might suit you better.

 The work moves at your pace.
 No pushing, no ripping open what isn’t ready.
 You’re in control of what we explore and when.
 What I offer is consistent presence.
 Someone who will stay curious about you, hold compassion until you can hold it yourself, and not need you to get better faster than you’re able to.